-18 Sections S 4, 16, 23, 24, 25, 49 and 51 of the Public Procurement Act 2007 systems of accounting and auditing standards, related oversight, and effective, efficient risk management and internal control.
+&lt;sup>18 Sections S 4, 16, 23, 24, 25, 49 and 51 of the Public Procurement Act 2007 systems of accounting and auditing standards, related oversight, and effective, efficient risk management and internal control.
 There are no similar provisions in ECOWAS Protocol and AUCPCC.
 The procedure set out by the Fiscal Responsibility Law is reasonably compatible with UNCAC and is capable of improving transparency and accountability.
-They include consultative procedures for adoption of budget, and timely reporting requirements on revenue and expenditure21 Its provisions further regulate debt and borrowing22 and create mandatory conditions for public borrowing, and expansion, or improvements in government action which results in an expenditure increase23.
-It also creates an oil based fiscal rule requiring the saving of excess proceeds of oil price above the reference commodity price24.
+They include consultative procedures for adoption of budget, and timely reporting requirements on revenue and expenditure Its provisions further regulate debt and borrowing and create mandatory conditions for public borrowing, and expansion, or improvements in government action which results in an expenditure increase .
+It also creates an oil based fiscal rule requiring the saving of excess proceeds of oil price above the reference commodity price.

-19 S 16(6)(f) Public Procurement Act
+&lt;sup>19 S 16(6)(f) Public Procurement Act

-20 S 19, 16(14) and 38 Public Procurement Act
+&lt;sup>20 S 19, 16(14) and 38 Public Procurement Act

 Initiatives have been taken by the Ministry of Finance (working with stakeholders such as the Federal Account Allocation Committee) since January 2004, to improve transparency in fiscal management by engaging in a number of practices.
 These include publishing the Federal, State and Local Government shares of revenue from the Federation Account, introducing the Medium Term Expenditure Framework [MTEF] into the budgeting process, and improving regularity of budget performance reports at the federal level.
 However, only a few states in Nigeria have similar fiscal planning legislations or have adopted similar processes.
-Amongst the six states surveyed only Bauchi and Rivers States have at the time of this report passed a Fiscal Responsibility Law.25 Only about eight out of 36 states of the federalist structure, the States in Nigeria and the local governments, receive and expend above 54% percent of National Revenues.
+Amongst the six states surveyed only Bauchi and Rivers States have at the time of this report passed a Fiscal Responsibility Law.
+Only about eight out of 36 states of the federation have such a legal regime.
+This is of significance because as a result of the constitutional fiscal federalist structure, the States in Nigeria and the local governments, receive and expend above 54% percent of National Revenues.
 Thus while the law at the federal level is compliant, the state structures covered by this study are far from compliant.